Tomaslapes/PetDoorDetect/README.md

 - ✅ Come up with an architecture
 - ✅ Create/come up with a dataloader, data-augmentation
 - ✅ Train the network
-- 🚧 Send message when cat/dog is present
+- ✅ Send message when cat/dog is present
+- UPDATE: 🚧 Collect more diverse data.
+Currently the algorith does poorly on images that are not taken during winter images.

  <h3>Output of the First Conv layer</h3>